cran/packageRank/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## packageRank: compute and visualize package download counts and rank percentiles
+## packageRank: compute and visualize package download counts and percentile ranks

 [‘packageRank’](https://CRAN.R-project.org/package=packageRank) is an R package that helps put package download counts into context.
 It does so